Partial hospitalization programs bridge the time between inpatient and outpatient addiction treatment and help people prepare for life in recovery.

 - The rehab center offering the PHP (e.g., a luxury facility will charge more than a clinic)

-- The location of the facility (e.g., rehab costs may vary by state)
+- The facility’s location (e.g., rehab costs may vary by state)

 - The details, amenities and activities of the program